-You can see beautiful hydrangea in Japan at this time of the year.
+You can see beautiful hydrangeas in Japan this time of the year.

 As you know, Japan has four distinct seasons: spring, summer, autumn and winter.

-Between spring and summer, Japan has the rainy season which continues approx. 1.5 months.
+Between spring and summer, Japan has a rainy season that continues for about a month and a half.

-Usually the start of the rainy season is announced for Okinawa region at the beginning of May and then move up the Japanese archipelago except Hokkaido.
-It depends on the area when the rainy season sets in.
+Usually the start of the rainy season is announced for the Okinawa region at the beginning of May, and then it moves up the Japanese archipelago except Hokkaido.
+The timing of the rainy season is different for every area.

-Our hometown Nara or Kansai region, it is usually announced at the beginning of June and ends at the middle of July.
+In our hometown of Nara or the Kansai region, it is usually announced at the beginning of June and ends in the middle of July.

 In the rainy season, you can enjoy hydrangea everywhere.

-There are some popular spots to see colorful hydrangea in Kansai region: Yatadera temple in Yamato Koriyama, Hasedera temple in Sakurai, Mimurotoji temple in Uji and Kobe Municipal Arboretum in Kobe.
+There are some popular spots to see colorful hydrangea in the Kansai region: Yatadera Temple in Yamato Koriyama, Hasedera Temple in Sakurai, Mimurotoji Temple in Uji and Kobe Municipal Arboretum in Kobe.

-Especially Yatadera temple, it is famous for its beauty of hydrangeas and is also called “Hydrangea temple”.
+Yatadera Temple is especially famous for the beauty of its hydrangeas and is also called the “hydrangea temple”.

-There are 60 different types of hydrangea and totally 10,000 roots around Yatadera temple.
+There are 60 different types of hydrangea and a total of 10,000 roots around Yatadera Temple.

-Zizo statues at Yatadera is also familiar to locals.
-Shape of hydrangea, a round shaped flower, looks like sacred gem which Jizo statues hold in their hands.
+Jizo statues at Yatadera Temple are also familiar to locals.
+The round shape of the hydrangea flower looks like the sacred gem which Jizo statues hold in their hands.